spyked/thetarpit.org/posts/y00/00b-romania-s-dumb-nationalism.markdown

 will be a source of great minds.
 I'm really not sure, I think it must be a fluke or something.

-Despite all this, and I feel need to repeat myself, I am proud to be Romanian.
-I was born and raised here, I lived a fairly good life so far, so, as a personal view, Romania is a pretty cool country, although sometimes it doesn't really seem much of a *country*.
+Despite all this, and I feel the need to repeat myself, I am proud to be Romanian.
+I was born and raised here, I've lived a fairly good life so far, so, as a personal view, Romania is a pretty cool country, although sometimes it doesn't really seem much of a *country*.
 Also, I've met Romanians that are good, honest people and I'm sure I'll meet many more, which gives me the hope this nation (also known as "we") has the chance of reedeeming itself, and that is mostly by growing up and out of our stupidity and acknowledging our sorry past.

 [^1]: Don't believe me, read for yourself and prove me that my interpretation was wrong.